IAsteRoiDI/UQM-NewHierarchy/README.md

 # UQM-NewHierarchy
-Star Control 2 New Hierarchy
+New Hierarchy is a little project related to UQM which adds new Ships and some little changes to the game.